Roberto Bolaño

 Roberto Bolaño Ávalos (/es/; 28 April 1953 – 15 July 2003) was a Chilean novelist, short-story writer, poet and essayist.
 In 1999, Bolaño won the Rómulo Gallegos Prize for his novel The Savage Detectives, and in 2008 he was posthumously awarded the National Book Critics Circle Award for Fiction for his novel 2666, which was described by board member Marcela Valdes as a "work so rich and dazzling that it will surely draw readers and scholars for ages".

-Bolaño's work is highly regarded by both writers and contemporary literary critics.
+Bolaño's work is highly regarded by writers and literary critics.
 The New York Times described him as "the most significant Latin American literary voice of his generation" and he has frequently been compared with Jorge Luis Borges and Julio Cortázar.
-His books have been translated into numerous languages, including English, French, German, Italian, Lithuanian, Hungarian and Dutch.
+His books have been translated into numerous languages, including English, French, German, Italian, Lithuanian, Hungarian, Dutch and Greek.

 Life

 Childhood in Chile

 Bolaño was born in 1953 in Santiago, the son of a truck driver (who was also a boxer) and a teacher.
 While he was born in Santiago, he never lived there.
 Instead, he and his sister spent their early years in southern and coastal Chile, attending primary school in Viña del Mar and later moving to Quilpué and Cauquenes.
 By his own account, Bolaño was skinny, nearsighted, and bookish.
 He was dyslexic and was often bullied at school, where he felt like an outsider.
 He came from a lower-middle-class family, and while his mother was a fan of best-sellers, they were not an intellectual family.
 He had one younger sister.
-He was ten when he started his first job, selling bus tickets on the Quilpué-Valparaiso route.
-He spent the greater part of his childhood living in Los Ángeles, Bío Bío.
+He was ten when he started his first job, selling bus tickets on the Quilpué-Valparaíso route.
+He spent the greater part of his childhood living in the Chilean town of Los Ángeles, Bío Bío.